edcull/OnwardLauncher/README.md

 - v2.01    Added checks to see if the game is running to prevent game file corruption

+- v2.02    Updated documentation

 ### PREREQUISITES

 - Windows Operating System
 - Steam version of Onward

-### INSTRUCTIONS
+### INSTALLATION

 - Install Onward 1.7 and Onward 1.8 Folders
   - Install Onward 1.7 by changing the Beta Opt-in to "1.7backup - 1.7backup"
     - Right click Onward in your steam library and select "Properties".
 In the Betas tab select "1.7backup - 1.7backup" in the dropdown
-  - After downloading the 1.7 files, rename the "Onward" game folder to "Onward17"
+  - After downloading the 1.7 files, rename the **"Onward"** game folder to **"Onward17"**
-    - The game folder can be found in the Steam Library location where Onward was installed i.e. C:\Program Files (x86)\Steam\steamapps\common
+    - The game folder can be found in the Steam Library location where Onward was installed (for example, C:\Program Files (x86)\Steam\steamapps\common)
-  - Switch the Beta Opt-in to back to "None" to start downloading 1.8 into a new "Onward" folder
+  - Switch the Beta Opt-in back to "None" to start downloading 1.8 into a new **"Onward"** folder
-  - You should now have Onward 1.8 in the "Onward" folder and Onward 1.7 in the "Onward17" folder
+  - You should now have Onward 1.8 in the **"Onward"** folder and Onward 1.7 in the **"Onward17"** folder
   - Keep the beta opt-in option to "None"

-- Copy the OnwardVSL.bat file into the parent directory of the Onward folders i.e. C:\Program Files (x86)\Steam\steamapps\common
+- Copy the OnwardVSL.bat file into the parent directory of the Onward folders (for example, C:\Program Files (x86)\Steam\steamapps\common)

+### INSTRUCTIONS

-- Run the OnwardVSL.bat file
+- Run the OnwardVSL.bat script

-- Optional.
-Choose menu option "4" to automatically create a desktop shortcut
+OnwardVSL menu options

 - Chose menu option "1" to launch Onward 1.7
-  - Keep the script window open until you exit the game
-  - Pressing Enter will reset the game files to 1.8 if the game isn't running
+  - OnwardVSL will rename the Onward game folders as nessessary to ensure version 1.7 the active version
-  - If the window is closed before you exit Onward 1.7 then you can manually restore the 1.8 files for updates with the menu option "3"

-- Chose option "2" to launch Onward 1.8

-### EXPLANATION

-The script prompts for the version of Onward the user wishes to launch (Options 1, 2, 3, 4, or 5)

-- Option 1 - For launching Onward 1.7:
-  - The script will check for the presence of the **"Onward17"** folder alongside the active **"Onward"** folder
+    - OnwardVSL will check for the presence of the **"Onward17"** folder alongside the **"Onward"** folder
-  - If the **"Onward17"** folder is found, it is assumed that the **"Onward"** folder contains Onward 1.8 and the **"Onward17"** folder contains the Onward 1.7 files
+    - If the **"Onward17"** folder is found, it is assumed that the **"Onward"** folder contains Onward 1.8 and the **"Onward17"** folder contains Onward 1.7
-  - Accordingly, the script then renames the active **"Onward"** folder as **"Onward18"** and the **"Onward17"** folder to **"Onward"** to switch the active version to 1.7
+    - Accordingly, OnwardVSL renames the **"Onward"** folder to **"Onward18"** and the **"Onward17"** folder to **"Onward"** to switch the active version to 1.7
-  - The script then launches Onward (App ID:496240) using the steam.exe command line (the Steam executable location being taken from the registry)
+  - OnwardVSL then launches Onward (App ID:496240) using the steam.exe command line (the Steam executable location being taken from the registry)
-  - The script them prompts for the window to be left open until after closing the game
+  - OnwardVSL then prompts for the window to be left open until after closing the game so that it can restore version 1.8
-  - Pressing enter when the game has exited will restore the 1.8 files into the "Onward" folder and 1.7 files into the "Onward17" folder
+    - Pressing "Enter" in the OnwardVSL window when the game has exited will restore version 1.8 into the **"Onward"** folder and move version 1.7 files into the **"Onward17"** folder

-- Option 2 - For launching Onward 1.8:
+    - If the window is closed before you exit Onward 1.7 then you can manually restore version 1.8 to the **"Onward"** folder with menu option "3".
+This is nessessary to ensure that version 1.8 files are in the "Onward" folder for Steam updates

+- Chose menu option "2" to launch Onward 1.8
+  - OnwardVSL will rename the Onward game folders as nessessary to ensure version 1.8 is the active version
-  - The script will check for the presence of the **"Onward18"** folder alongside the active **"Onward"** folder
+    - OnwardVSL will check for the presence of the **"Onward18"** folder alongside the active **"Onward"** folder
-  - If the **"Onward18"** folder is found, it is assumed that the **"Onward"** folder contains Onward 1.7 and the **"Onward18"** folder contains the Onward 1.8 files
+    - If the **"Onward18"** folder is found, it is assumed that the **"Onward"** folder contains Onward 1.7 and the **"Onward18"** folder contains Onward 1.8
-  - Accordingly, the script then renames the active **"Onward"** folder as **"Onward17"** and the **"Onward18"** folder to **"Onward"** to switch the active version to 1.8
+    - Accordingly, OnwardVSL renames the **"Onward"** folder to **"Onward17"** and the **"Onward18"** folder to **"Onward"** to switch the active version to 1.8
-  - The script then launches Onward (App ID:496240) using the steam.exe command line (the Steam executable location being taken from the registry)
+  - OnwardVSL then launches Onward (App ID:496240) using the steam.exe command line (the Steam executable location being taken from the registry)

-- Option 3 - For manually restoring 1.8 files
+- Chose menu option "3" to manually restore version 1.8
+  - OnwardVSL will rename the Onward game folders as nessessary to ensure version 1.8 is the active version
+    - OnwardVSL will check for the presence of the **"Onward18"** folder alongside the active **"Onward"** folder
-  - The script will restore the 1.8 files into the **"Onward"** folder and 1.7 files into the **"Onward17"** folder
+    - If the **"Onward18"** folder is found, it is assumed that the **"Onward"** folder contains Onward 1.7 and the **"Onward18"** folder contains Onward 1.8
+    - Accordingly, OnwardVSL renames the **"Onward"** folder to **"Onward17"** and the **"Onward18"** folder to **"Onward"** to switch the active version to 1.8

-- Option 4 - For creating a Desktop Shortcut
+- Chose menu option "4" to create a Desktop Shortcut
-  - The script creates a temporary VBScript to create a Desktop Shortcut to the batch file
+  - OnwardVSL uses a temporary VBScript to create a Desktop Shortcut

-- Option 5 - Closes OnwardVSL
+- Chose menu option "5" to exit OnwardVSL

 ### MIT LICENCE